Popular Links

 Christ’s ascension and second coming

-Rainbow was upon his head - We looked at this symbol in chapter 4:3 and found it to represent that God is a covenant keeping God and that He is just and merciful.
-A fitting symbol to be about this angel’s head.
+Rainbow was upon his head - We looked at this symbol in Revelation 4:3 (compare Ezekiel 1:26-28) and found it to represent that God is a covenant keeping God and that He is just and merciful.
+A fitting symbol to be about this angel's head.
+The angel's face, “as it were the sun,” shining through the cloud with which he is enveloped may be thought of as the occasion for the rainbow.
+Compare on Genesis 1:12-13.

-Face was as it were the sun...feet as pillars of fire - This reminds us of the description of Christ in the first chapter.
+As it were the sun - This reminds us of the description of Christ in the first chapter.
 Christ is the Sun of Righteousness.
-(Malachi 4:2)
+(Malachi 4:2) Compare also the description of Christ in Revelation 1:16.

 Revelation 10:2 “And he had in his hand a little book open: and he set his right foot upon the sea, and his left foot on the earth,”

-In his hand a little book open - What is this little book?
+A little book - Greek biblaridion, “a little scroll.”
+In the New Testament biblaridion appears only in the present chapter.
+As contrasted with the scroll (biblion) in the hand of God in Revelation 5:1, this little scroll is distinctly smaller.
+Compare the symbolism of Ezekiel 2:9.
+So what is this little book?
 To make special mention that the book is open implies that at some stage the book was closed or sealed.
 Where do we find a book like this?

 There are a number of reasons to prove that this book is none other than the book of Daniel.
 They are as follows;